jamesjones291986/selectquote_ec2_creation/README.md

 ### Follow these steps to deploy using

 - Clone the github repo locally
-    - git clone <repo Git URL>
+    - git clone "repo Git URL"
 - Once repo is cloned, make any changes needed before deploying.
 - Once configuration is setup including changes to variables, run terraform initialization
-    - 'terraform init'
+    - "terraform init"
 - Once initialized, run the following:
-    - 'terraform apply'
+    - "terraform apply"
 - When it is complete it should show successful.
 You can verify this by checking your AWS ec2 instances.

 ### Terminating an ec2 instance